Material provided by Federal Alliance for Safe Homes http://www.flash.org/

 - Include an extra set of car keys, your credit cards, cash and/or traveler's checks.
 Don't forget your important emergency contact numbers.

 - Create a first aid kit that includes your family’s prescription medications.

 - Pack sanitation supplies and special items for babies, senior citizens or disabled family members.

 - Bring extra eyeglasses and a favorite family board game to help pass the time away from home.

 Before You Go

-- If you have the time: Turn off water, gas and electricity before leaving.
+- If there is damage to your home and you are instructed to do so, shut off water, gas and electricity before leaving.

 - Post a note telling when you left and where you are going.